joshuacrawford11/mpi4py_S4S/README.md

 # mpi4py_S4S

 Hi, welcome to GitHub page for the S4S on mpi4py.
-Before running any of the example programs, you'll want to make sure you install the mpi4py module.
+Before running any of the example programs, you'll want to make sure you install the mpi4py module in your Python environment.

 Here's the link to the installation instructions: https://mpi4py.readthedocs.io/en/stable/install.html